Topics Covered in this article

 The Need for Draft Framework for Securitization of Standard Assets

-- Securitization involves transactions where credit risk in assets is redistributed by repackaging them into tradeable securities with different risk profiles which may give investors of various classes access to exposures which they otherwise will be unable to access directly.
+- Securitization involves transactions where credit risk in assets is redistributed by repackaging them into tradeable securities with different risk profiles which may give investors of various classes access to exposures that they otherwise will be unable to access directly.

-- While complicated and opaque securitization structures could be undesirable from financial stability, prudentially structured securitization transactions can be an important facilitator in a well-functioning financial market in that it improves risk distribution and liquidity of lenders in originating fresh loan exposures.
+- While complicated and opaque securitization structures could be undesirable for financial stability, prudentially structured securitization transactions can be an important facilitator in a well-functioning financial market in that it improves risk distribution and liquidity of lenders in originating fresh loan exposures.

-- In the exercise of the powers conferred by the Banking Regulation Act, 1949 and the Reserve Bank of India Act, 1934, the Reserve Bank, being satisfied that it is necessary and expedient in the public interest to amend the existing framework.
+- In the exercise of the powers conferred by the Banking Regulation Act, 1949 and the Reserve Bank of India Act, 1934, the Reserve Bank, is satisfied that it is necessary and expedient in the public interest to amend the existing framework.